 Sterling stutters as UK negative rates speculation swirls

-LONDON: Sterling held below a 2-1/2 year high on Thursday as speculation swirled that the Bank of England could bring in sub-zero benchmark interest rates earlier than expected to counter the economic hit from a third coronavirus national lockdown.

-The pound has shed some of its post-Brexit trade deal gains this week, as traders refocused on the impact of the COVID-19 crisis after restrictions in Britain were tightened.
+The pound has shed some of its post-Brexit trade deal gains this week, as traders refocussed on the impact of the Covid-19 crisis after restrictions in Britain were tightened.

-Sterling fell as much as half a percent against the broadly stronger dollar to $1.3537.
-It climbed above $1.37 for the first time since May 2018 on Monday.

 Money markets now expect the central bank to take benchmark interest rates into negative territory as early as May, compared with an August estimate just after the Brexit trade deal was struck last month.